SteelCompendium/data-gen/Ancestries/Hakaan.md

 “COME FORTH, SONS OF ORD!” the hakaan metamorph bellowed as Ajax's dwarven legion advanced.
 “AND MEET A BETTER WOMAN THAN THEE!!”

-In spite of their friendly, outgoing nature, the rare presence of a hakaan in human society is considered a harbinger—an omen of dark times.
+In spite of their friendly, outgoing nature, the rare presence of a hakaan in [[Human|human]] society is considered a harbinger—an omen of dark times.

 Descended from a tribe of giants in upper Vanigar, the original Haka'an tribe made a bargain with Holkatja, the Vanigar trickster god.
 They traded some of their gigantic size and strength for the ability to see the future.